hmchen47/DataScience/Notes/p01-Bayesian.md

   + R. Matthews, [Methods for assessing the credibility of clinical trial outcomes](http://robertmatthews.org/wp-content/uploads/2016/03/DIApaper.pdf), Drug Information Journal, 2001
   + credibility
     + the believability of new findings in the light of current knowledge
-    + a key issue iin the assessment of clinical trial outcomes
+    + a key issue in the assessment of clinical trial outcomes
-  + Bayesian methods view probability not as idealized long-run frequencies, but as degrees of belief based on all the available evidence
+  + Bayesian methods: probability not as idealized long-run frequencies, but as degrees of belief based on all the available evidence
   + Example 6: how a 'skeptical' prior centered on 'no treatment difference' ($\theta = 0$) to represent doubts large treatment effects
-  + extending to ask how skeptical we would have to be not to find an apparently positive treatment effective convincing
+  + extending to ask how skeptical not to find an apparently positive treatment effective convincing
-  + Observed data $y$: 'significant' in the conventional sense $\iff$ the classical 95% interval for $\theta$ based on a normal likelihood lies wholly above or below 0
+  + observed data $y$: 'significant' in the conventional sense $\iff$ the classical 95% interval for $\theta$ based on a normal likelihood lies wholly above or below 0
   + prior mean $y_m = 0$, reflecting initial skepticism about treatment difference, w/ the variance of the prior expressing the degree of skepticism with which we view extreme treatment effects, either positive or negative

 + Bayesian credibility test